KurtPfeifle/pandoc-csl-testing/markdown/en---citations.md

 ```
 -->

-## Pandoc command generate this document
+## Pandoc command to generate this document

 ``` {.noweb}
 csl=___csl_style___